 Sadly, Article 18 is violated every day [World Watch Monitor].

 Despite Article 18, there are severe human rights violations in many countries, especially in the so-called 10-40 window.
-Christians are persecuted across Africa, Latin America, the Middle East, most of Asia (including China) and now Europe (via the European Union).
+Christians are persecuted across Africa, Latin America, the Middle East, most of Asia (including India and China) and now Europe (via the European Union).
 North Korea is consistently the most dangerous place for Christians.
 Iran is also one of the world’s most repressive states, and those who offend Sharia law may be publicly flogged or even executed by hanging in the streets.

 Each year over 200 million Christians around the world were in danger of being tortured, persecuted, or killed for their faith, link.

 Release International – International Christian Concern